JamesLyddon/golden-square-in-python/challenges/07_intermezzo_debugging_2.md

 complex situation.

-Create a pytest project for the following two files and confirm that when you do `pipenv run pytest` the current unit tests are passing:
+Create a pytest project for the following two files and confirm that when you do `pytest` the current unit tests are passing:

 ```python
 # File: lib/vowel_remover.py